The History of

 The Lab launched student programming in the summer of 2018 to make Logan’s unique model accessible to a greater number of underrepresented gifted students - students of color and low-income students, who are both formally and informally identified - from neighboring public schools.

-While participating in the Lab, students learn on- and off-campus about units in an area of interest, and share their learning with others.
-Students take home portfolios of their work, get personal resources to help navigate their schools/districts, and are offered additional optional cognitive testing at no cost.
+While participating in the Lab, students dive into units of personal interest both on and off campus, then share their discoveries with others.
+They bring home portfolios showcasing their work, receive personalized resources to help navigate their schools and districts, and may also take advantage of optional cognitive testing at no cost.

 Interested in learning more about the student experience, the teacher fellowship, financially supporting this work or anything else regarding the Logan Learning Lab?
 We'd love to hear from you!
 Please contact us for more information.